 In the Buddhist conception of the world, there is no Original Sin.
-Everything and everyone is intrinsically good; evil is a learned trait, determined by the choices you make.
+Everything and everyone is intrinsically good; evil is a learned trait, determined by the choices and decisions which one makes.

 Look at small children, younger than five -- they’re happy, playful, joyful -- and you were once the same way, but no longer.
-Life has a way of dragging people down, by drugging people with Four Poisons until the spirit within them succumbs to the Four Sicknesses they inflict, creating the incurable pathology which is the human condition.
+Life drags people down by drugging them with Four Poisons, until the spirit within them succumbs to the Four Sicknesses which they inflict, resulting in the incurable pathology which is the human condition.
 The Four Poisons, and the Sicknesses they cause, are:

 - Confusion / fascination / perplexity / hesitation.

 - Surprise / wonder / astonishment.